niko-reingold/COMP426-Final-Project/README.txt

 \f0\fs24 \cf0 This was a final project for COMP 426: Advanced www Programming (Fall, 2015).\
 \
-I worked with one other person whose github is cockcb.\
+I worked with one other person whose github is cookcb.\
 \
 My contribution was the php used for creating and logging into an account.}